tgrundtvig/au_database/docs/06_Kursusgang.md

 This allows you to setup multiple accounts with the same name but connects from different hosts and have different privileges.

+### Usefull commands
+- **CREATE USER** statement is used to create a new user account.
+The CREATE USER statement requires the CREATE USER privilege: `CREATE USER 'username'@'host' IDENTIFIED BY 'password';`
+- **DROP USER** statement is used to delete a user account.
+The DROP USER statement requires the DROP USER privilege: `DROP USER 'username'@'host';`
+- [**GRANT**](https://dev.mysql.com/doc/refman/8.0/en/grant.html) statement is used to grant privileges to a user account.
+The GRANT statement requires the GRANT OPTION privilege:
+  - `GRANT privilege ON database.table TO 'username'@'host';`
+  - `GRANT ALL PRIVILEGES ON *.* TO 'username'@'host';`
+  - `GRANT ALL PRIVILEGES ON *.* TO 'dev'@'%' ;`
+- **REVOKE** statement is used to revoke privileges from a user account.
+The REVOKE statement requires the GRANT OPTION privilege.
+- **SHOW GRANTS** statement is used to display the privileges granted to a user account.
+The SHOW GRANTS statement requires the SHOW GRANTS privilege.
+  - `SHOW GRANTS FOR 'dev'@'%';`
+- **SET PASSWORD** statement is used to set a password for a user account.
+The SET PASSWORD statement requires the CREATE USER privilege.
+- **ALTER USER** statement is used to modify a user account.
+The ALTER USER statement requires the CREATE USER privilege.
+  - `ALTER USER 'username'@'host' IDENTIFIED BY 'password';` Change password
+  - `ALTER USER 'username'@'host' COMMENT 'new information';` Change comment
 ### Grant Privileges to Account

 MySQL provides you with the MySQL GRANT statement that allows you to grant access privileges to database accounts.